 Since graduation from the University of Hertfordshire, Sarah has worked primarily for the NHS in the South of England.
 From teaching hospitals to GP surgeries she has gained significant experience in all aspects of patient care from sporting injuries to complex pain states.
 Prior to going on maternity leave and moving to Oxfordshire, Sarah worked in her favoured field of Musculoskeletal Physiotherapy and was the Physiotherapist for the Pain Management team at the Royal Sussex County Hospital, Brighton.
 Sarah is keen to make a return to work in the private sector this time where she feels her skills can be used more effectively.
 Sarah is an enthusiastic tennis player, loves all things outdoors and has a real passion for helping her patients to lead a full and active life again.

 Catherine is a qualified podiatrist specialising in biomechanics, musculoskeletal medicine and exercise rehabilitation.
 She has worked in both NHS and private clinics, and has experience working with clients from a variety of sporting backgrounds.
-Catherine is studying MSc Musculoskeletal Sciences at Oxford University and has collaborated with Arthritis Research UK in researching exercise rehabilitation for arthritis.
-With a MA in Philosophy, her academic interests also lie in Evidence Based Healthcare, Implementation Science and Meta-Research.
+Catherine has collaborated with Arthritis Research UK in researching exercise rehabilitation for arthritis.
+With a MA in Philosophy, her academic interests also lie in Evidence Based Healthcare and Science Communication.
 She spends her free time hiking and playing trumpet in local bands.

 Andrea Jobbagy MScPilates Instructor